Straight-line optimality in Bellman's lost-in-a-forest problem for Euclidean balls: Lost in a disk

-creating a clear geometric objective---in order to minimise the expected escape time, we must minimise the area of $S_{\gamma}(t)$, an intersection of disks.
-To do this, we use the Kneser--Poulsen conjecture, specifically, the two dimensional case which was proven by Bezdek and Connelly in \cite{BezdekConnelly2002}.
+creating a clear geometric objective---in order to minimise the expected escape time, we must minimise the integral of the area of $S_{\gamma}(t)$.
+We do this pointwise by bounding the integrand, which is an intersection of closed unit disks, below, using the Kneser--Poulsen conjecture.
+Specifically, we use the two-dimensional case, proved by Bezdek and Connelly in \cite{BezdekConnelly2002}.